ericpan64/Covid19-Hospitalization-Prediction/README.md

 ## Description of the model

-This example model takes all features in the data set.
-First, we generate a feature set for each patient in the `/data` folder using the features and then we apply a 10-fold cross-validation logistic regression model on the feature set.
+This model takes all features in the data set.
+First, we generate a feature set for each patient in the `/data` folder using the features and then we apply a 10-fold cross-validation model of choice [Logistic Regression, Support Vector Machine, Random Forest] on the feature set.
 Once the model is trained, we save the model file in the `/model`folder.

 During the inference stage, we create a feature matrix using the same set of demographics features.
 Then we load the trained model and apply the model on the feature matrix to generate a prediction file as `/output/predictions.csv`